EkhiABB/Stop-And-Go-Conveyor-RobotStudio-SmartComponent/README.md

 This SmartComponent allow to simulate the behavior of a "stop and go" conveyor in a RobotStudio simulation.

 Properties :
-Source Part : part to generate on the conveyor
+Source Part : part to generate on the conveyor.
 Lenght : lenght of the conveyor, part are removed when reaching this dstance Speed : speed of the conveyor
 Stoppers : optionnal parameter that allow to add stopping positions (number of stopper)